 Follow this routine especially strictly around february frost or freeze.
 No matter how much you care up until then, if you give in for one day on the frost, the plant might slip away from you forever

 Do insert plant food sticks if the plant has been potted for more than 4-5 months.Even though the plant might seem to shed all its leaves (which is natural for the season), just let it hang in there.
 Once the plant survives past couple or more winters, it will be strong enough to withstand the weather.

 If you haven’t potted the plant, do so next spring and preferably in a wide pot with a spout at the bottom, so it can hold extra water for the roots when you are travelling.

 Lastly, even if the leaves are yellow, resist the temptation to pluck the leaves or prune the plant.
 It needs all those to survive the harsh winter.

 NOTE: Most or all of these tips are equally applicable and helpful for the Tulsi plant or “The Indian Holy Basil”

 This summer, I have had the biggest revelation for a prolific curry leaf plant.
 It seems that bath salt or Epsom salt is the magic potion that makes them grow like bushes.
 Epsom salt contains magnesium sulfate which is great for plants.
 It can be used for most plants including vegetable, fruits and flowering plants.

 Which reminds me, we had a curry leaf tree in my grandfather’s house and we were told to feed it with Sambar and buttermilk and it would grow well.
 I never understood then.
 Now I know why!

-use a tbsp of salt diluted in a gallon of water and feed it to the plant when the soil is relatively dry and about twice a month, not more than that (or it burns the root)
+How to use: Use a tablespoon of Epsom Salt diluted in a gallon of water and feed it to the plant when the soil is relatively dry and about twice a month, not more than that (or it burns the root)